sahil12rajput/ProLearn-Connect/README.md

 # ProLearn-Connect
-ProLearn Connect is the Learning Management System which is beneficial for Students
+A learning Management System (LMS) is a digital platform which is designed to facilitate delivery, documentation and evaluation of education content and useful programs.